guettli/lets-fix-js/README.md

 # Let's fix JS

-JavaScript is everywhere.
-It got better during the last years, but some things are still  inconvenient.
+JavaScript and JSON are everywhere.
+JavaScript got better during the last years, but some things are still  inconvenient.

 ## Long term goal: fix the flaws.